NotNikita/NotNikita/README.md

 # 👋 Hello there!
 I'm Nik

-I am a Software Developer with over 3 years of experience in React, Next.js, Node.js, Python and Scala, backed by a bachelors degree in Computer Science from the Belarussian State University of Informatics and Radioelectronics.
+I am a Software Developer with over 4+ years of experience in React, Next.js, Node.js, Golang and Scala, backed by a bachelors degree in Computer Science from the Belarussian State University of Informatics and Radioelectronics.

 My skills include proficiency in styling libraries, test automation tools like Cypress, and performance optimization techniques.